Many of the items below have been sent in by readers over the years.

 Rabbits sometimes get less cuddly as they get older.
 I suppose he could be bored.
 He could be ill.
 A trip to the vet may discover something.
 He could need vitamins.

-My rabbit was stressed for months after I moved.
+Moving is stressful.
 You can imagine that the human habit of moving homes is odd to an animal and doesn't happen the same way in nature.

 It is most likely that either he is punishing you for not spending enough time with him.
 You know the more time you spend with a rabbit, the sweeter they get.
 You can also try the "treat" method, so that he associates petting with treats.